fabienne-lab/fabienne/README.md

-# Hi there 👋, I'm Fabienne Sawadogo
+# Hi there 👋
-## Design and Development
-![Design and Development ](https://www.digitaland.tv/wp-content/uploads/2016/03/banner_developer-.jpg)

  I’m Fabienne sawadogo From Canada.
 I’m interested in Design and Developpement.
 I really enjoy learning languages and framework.
 I’m currently a student at University of Ottawa in computer science.
- 💞️ You can check out my Instagram at https://www.instagram.com/fabienne_sawadogo/.
+## Design and Development
+![Design and Development ](https://www.digitaland.tv/wp-content/uploads/2016/03/banner_developer-.jpg)

 ## Skills and Exprience
 * 📱 JS